Reader's Guide

 Six chapters

 Each chapter stands alone.
-You can read in order or start wherever it fits your context.
+Read in order or jump to what fits your context.

 Primary sources